Cinema of Albania: Communist

 The Central State Film Archive reported that 286 films were made in the communist period.
 Abaz Hoxha stated that 103 films were produced between 1978 and 1984, and 86 films were produced between 1985 and 1991.

 In 1946, Italian films accounted for a plurality of films shown in Albania and still accounted for one-third of foreign films shown in 1955.
 Albania started importing films from the Soviet Union in the 1950s.
 21 feature films and 87 documentaries were imported in 1951, and 9 feature films and 77 documentaries were imported in 1952.

 The National Filmmaking Enterprise was formed in 1947, and started producing newsreels and documentaries.
-The Great Warrior Skanderbeg, a Soviet-Albanian coproduction, was released in 1953.
-In 1950, Jani Nano, Mihal Çarka, Koço Tollko, Petraq Lubonja, Endri Keko, and Xhanfise Keko were sent to study for two years at the Moscow Central Studio for Documentary Film.
+The Great Warrior Skanderbeg, a Soviet-Albanian coproduction, was released in 1953, and won an International Prize at the 1954 Cannes Film Festival.
+In 1950, Jani Nano, Mihal Çarka, Koço Tollko, Petraq Lubonja, Endri Keko and Xhanfise Keko were sent to study for two years at the Moscow Central Studio for Documentary Film.
 Keko was one of the few female directors in the communist period.

 The New Albania Kinostudio was opened on 10 July 1952, and started producing newsreels and short films.
 It was Albania's only film studio under communist rule.
 Kristaq Dhamo's 1958 film Tana was Kinostudio's first feature-length film and is regarded as the first one in Albanian history.

-In 1952, Daughters of China (Zhong Hua nu er) became the first Chinese film shown in Albania.
+In 1952, Daughters of China ("Zhong Hua nu er") became the first Chinese film shown in Albania.
 The Sino-Albanian Cultural Cooperation Agreement was signed on 14 October 1954.
-Forward, Side by Side (Krah pёr krah/Bing jian qianjin), the first Sino-Albanian coproduction, was directed by Endri Keko and Hao Yusheng in 1964.
+Forward, Side by Side ("Krah pёr krah"/ "Bing jian qianjin"), the first Sino-Albanian coproduction, was directed by Endri Keko and Hao Yusheng in 1964.
 Jerry Lewis' films were some of the few foreign films allowed to be shown in Albania under Hoxha.

 Filmmaker Viktor Stratoberdha was imprisoned between 1956 and 1990.

 The 1970s was a period of Albanian cinema in which the depiction of Italians and Fascist Italy's control of Albania were common.

 Zana and Miri, released in 1975, was the first animated feature film in Albania.

 There were 33 cinemas in Albania in 1945, with around 7,000 seats.
 The number of cinemas rose from 35 in 1950, to 72 in 1960, and 105 in 1973.
 The Albanian National Film Festival was held eight times between 1976 and 2001.

 Modern

-Kinostudio closed in 1991, and was split into Albafilm, Albafilm Distribution, Albafilm Animation, and the Albanian State Film Archive.
+Kinostudio closed in 1991 and was split into: Albafilm, Albafilm Distribution, Albafilm Animation and the Albanian State Film Archive.
 The Tirana International Film Festival was launched in 2003.

-Kujtim Çashku established Academy of Film and Multimedia Marubi (Akademia e Filmit e Multimedias Marubi), the first private film school in the country, in 2004.
+Kujtim Çashku established Academy of Film and Multimedia Marubi ("Akademia e Filmit e Multimedias Marubi"), the first private film school in the country, in 2004.

-The Institute for the Study of Communist Crimes and Consequences proposed banning showings of Kinostudio films in 2017.
+The Institute for the Study of Communist Crimes and Consequences proposed banning showings of Kinostudio films, in 2017.

 Erenik Beqiri's The Van was nominated for the Short Film Palme d'Or at the 2019 Cannes Film Festival, the first time an Albanian production was represented at Cannes since 1954.